McKeown Medical

 In the first few hours post-anti-wrinkle treatment, certain activities should be avoided.
 These include strenuous exercise, which can increase blood flow to the face and potentially spread the anti-wrinkle to unintended areas.

 After anti-wrinkle injections, it’s crucial to understand what side effects are normal and when to seek medical attention.
 Typical side effects include minor swelling, bruising, or redness at the injection site.
 These typically resolve very quickly.
-Within 20 minutes or so the initial swelling and redness has usually gone and you can get back to normal activities without anyone being able to tell you just had treatment.
+Within 20 minutes or so, the initial swelling and redness have usually gone, and you can get back to normal activities without anyone being able to tell you just had treatment.

 Maintaining the results of your anti-wrinkle treatment requires a consistent skincare routine.
 Sun protection is crucial.
 Regular use of sunscreen can preserve your skin health and anti-wrinkle results.